qverdi/rnn_pipeline/README.md

 - `tolerance`: Tolerance for early stopping.
 - `n_trails`: Number of trials in hyperparameter optimization.
 - `search_sampler`: Sampling strategy for hyperparameter search.
-- `population_size`: Population size for evolutionary algorithms.
-- `generations`: Number of generations for evolutionary algorithms.
-- `crossover_prob`: Crossover probability in genetic algorithms.
-- `mutation_prob`: Mutation probability in genetic algorithms.
-- `elite`: Number of elite individuals preserved per generation.
-- `indpb`: Independent probability of gene mutation.
-- `tournsize`: Tournament size for selection.
-- `strategy`: Strategy used in the optimization process.
-- `popsize`: Population size for differential evolution.
-- `maxiter`: Maximum number of iterations for optimization.
-- `recombination`: Recombination rate for differential evolution.
-- `mutation`: Mutation factor for differential evolution.
 - `init`: Initialization strategy for optimization.
-- `polish`: Whether to perform a polishing step after optimization.
-- `tol`: Tolerance for convergence in optimization.
-- `atol`: Absolute tolerance for stopping criteria.
 - `model_id`: Unique identifier for the trained model.
 - `num_layers`: Number of layers in the model architecture.
 - `layers`: Types of layers used in the model.